DoubleSpout/nodeClientSession/README.md

 see the express example, make sure before you response to client call the method `req.csflush()` or `res.csflush()` to flush session into cookie header

-##clinet-session work flow:
+## Client-session work flow:
-1.Generation middleware and set the key which is strong enough
+1. Generation middleware and set the key which is strong enough

-2.When client request is comming,send the req,res and cookie string to c++ addon
+2. When client request is comming,send the req,res and cookie string to c++ addon

-3.get the client session data from cookie string, and store it in req object
+3. get the client session data from cookie string, and store it in req object

-4.Before server respones the client, generate the signature and store it in res objec, and then add cookie into response header.
+4. Before server respones the client, generate the signature and store it in res objec, and then add cookie into response header.

-##notice
+## Notice
-1.The client-session must be smaller than 1k,so it better to store userid or username.
+1. The client-session must be smaller than 1k,so it better to store userid or username.

-2.Although the clinet-session cookie is encryption, better not store passowrd in it,just store user's identity.
+2. Although the client-session cookie is encryption, better not store passowrd in it,just store user's identity.

-3.To use client-session, without the use of ip hash or cookie hash, client-session works fine.
+3. To use client-session, without the use of ip hash or cookie hash, client-session works fine.

-4.To use clinet-session, you never need database such as redis to store session data,they are all stored in the browser's cookie.
+4. To use client-session, you never need database such as redis to store session data,they are all stored in the browser's cookie.

-##benchmark
+## Benchmark
 commond : ab -c 500 -n 20000 http://192.168.150.3:8124/

 env: linux system 2cpus 64bits 8G men